lennartguth/react-tawk.to/README.md

 ### Documentation

-You can find for more details, API, and other docs on [tawk.to](https://www.tawk.to/javascript-api/) website.
+You can find for more details, API, and other docs on [tawk.to](https://www.tawk.to/javascript-api/) website or in our blog article on [PDFMailMerger.com/blog](https://pdfmailmerger.com/blog/how-can-i-pass-custom-attributes-to-the-tawk-to-widget-in-react/).

 ### Usage